SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 The program terminates on SIGINT (C-c)

+### Notes and questions

-Try it with various parameters.
+- Try it with various parameters.
 The shorter microsecond brake and more frequent SIGUSER2 the faster growing gap between counters should be observable.
 In a moment the difference in numbers will be explained.
 If you do not observe the shift between counters let the program run a bit longer - 1 minute should do.

-This code was written to show and explain certain problems, it can be easily improved, please keep this in mind when reusing the code!
+- This code was written to show and explain certain problems, it can be easily improved, please keep this in mind when reusing the code!

-Please do remember about getppid function.
+- Please do remember about getppid function.
 I have seen students programs passing parent pid as a parameter to the child process function.

-Waiting for the signal with sigsuspend is a very common technique you must know.
+- Waiting for the signal with sigsuspend is a very common technique you must know.
 It is very well explained on GNU page linked above.
 The rule of the thumb is to block the anticipated signal first and for most of the program time.
 It gets unblocked at the moment program can wait - at sigsuspend call.
 Now the signal can influence our main code only in well defined points when it is not processing.
 It is a great advantage for us to limit the signals to certain moments only.

-When above method is in use you can stop worrying about asynchronous codes, they are now synchronous and you can use more data types for communication via globals and have longer signal handlers.
+- When above method is in use you can stop worrying about asynchronous codes, they are now synchronous and you can use more data types for communication via globals and have longer signal handlers.

-Which counter gets skewed?
+- Which counter gets skewed?
 Parent's or child's?
 {{< details "Answer" >}} It must be the slower one, program can not count not sent signals, it can only lose some.
 Only the receiver can miss some of the signal thus the problem is in the parent process. {{< /details >}}

-Why counters are shifted?
+- Why counters are shifted?
 {{< details "Answer" >}} You probably blame signal merging but it has small chance to make any impact.
 The source of the problem is within sigsuspend as THERE IS NO GUARANTEE THAT DURING ONE CALL TO IT ONLY ONE SIGNAL WILL BE HANDLED!
 It is a very common misconception!
 Right after program executes the handler for SIGUSR2 in the duration of the same sigsuspend it executes the handler for SIGUSR1, global variable gets overwritten and parent process has no chance to count the SIGUSR2!   {{< /details >}}

-How can we run the program to lower SIGUSR2 merging chances to zero and still observe skewed counter?
+- How can we run the program to lower SIGUSR2 merging chances to zero and still observe skewed counter?
 {{< details "Answer" >}} Run with short brakes between signals and lots of SIGUSR1 between SIGUSR2.
 Now SIGUSR2 are very unlikely to merge as signals are separated in time by a lot of SIGUSR1, short brakes between signals rises the chance to have multiple handlers run in one sigsuspend. {{< /details >}}

-Correct the above program to eliminate the above problem.
+- Correct the above program to eliminate the above problem.
 {{< details "Answer" >}} You can have a dedicated global variable only for SIGUSR2, increasing of the counter of SIGUSR2 can run in handler itself it will eliminate the problem of multiple SIGUSR2 handler call in one sigsuspend.
 Modify the counter printout and it is ready. {{< /details >}}

 ## Task 4 - low level file access and signals